KimmoKAhola/The-IoT-Temperature-Observer/README.md

 You have read through all of this text.
 Wouldn't it be fun to see the result?

 ## Telegram chat bot
 Interact with it if you want to and have a telegram account.
-If the microcontroller is live you will receive a response within 20 seconds.
+If the microcontroller is live you will receive a response within 20 seconds, if the controller is disconnected the message will be sent when the controller goes live the next time.

 https://t.me/PlantObserverBot